 Prior to making a disciplinary decision the SRA will draft a report for disclosure to the solicitor under investigation.

-The SRA Disciplinary Procedure Rules 2011 sets out the basic framework within which an investigation will be conducted.
+The SRA Regulatory and Disciplinary Rules 2019 sets out the basic framework within which an investigation will be conducted.

 The Report produced and submitted to the person under investigation will set out and summarise the allegations, explain the supporting facts and evidence, and attach any documentary evidence relied upon by the SRA.